aaronpowell/aaronpowell.github.io/src/documents/posts/2011-07-06-geek-origin.md

---- cson
+---
   title: "My geek origin"
   metaTitle: "My geek origin"
   description: "In the beginning there was..."
   revised: "2011-07-07"
   date: "2011-07-06"
-tags: ["random","about"]
+  tags:
+    - "random"
+    - "about"
   migrated: "true"
-urls: ["/geek-origin"]
+  urls:
-summary: """
+    - "/geek-origin"
-No, I'm not just sheeple following <a href=\"http://twitter.com/delic8genius\">@delic8genius</a> (<a href=\"http://delicategeniusblog.com/\">Michael Kordahi</a>)...
-Well maybe I am :P
+  summary: "No, I'm not just sheeple following <a href=\"http://twitter.com/delic8genius\">@delic8genius</a> (<a href=\"http://delicategeniusblog.com/\">Michael Kordahi</a>)...
+Well maybe I am :P"
-"""
 ---
 In the spirits of [things you never needed to know about me][1] I decided to share my [Geek Origin][2] story with the world.